 Seasonal shedding or genetic hair loss?

-If genetic hairloss is found to be the problem, then there are clinically-proven MHRA and FDA-approved medications that can help to stop hair falling out and encourage new regrowth.
+If genetic hairloss is found to be the problem, then there are clinically-proven MHRA-licensed and FDA-approved medications that can help to stop hair falling out and encourage new regrowth.

-Male pattern hair loss treatment is widely used by men interested in stabilising hair fall, encouraging regrowth and preventing baldness.
-The starting point is often a product named finasteride 1mg, a once-a-day tablet which inhibits the conversion of testosterone into dihydrotestosterone (DHT) – the by-product which causes gradual hair miniaturisation along the top of the scalp, often forming a receding hairline or a thinning crown.
-It binds to the sensitive follicles around the top of the head and hairline, slowly destroying them.
-As they become smaller and weaker, this displays outwardly as thinning hair or receding and – in men particularly – this can lead to eventual baldness in the affected areas if left unchecked.
+The starting point is often a product named finasteride 1mg, a one-a-day tablet which inhibits the conversion of testosterone into dihydrotestosterone (DHT) – the by-product which causes gradual hair miniaturisation along the top of the scalp, often forming a receding hairline or a thinning crown.
+It binds to the sensitive follicles in these areas, slowly destroying them.
+As they become smaller and weaker, this displays outwardly as thinning hair or receding and – in men particularly – can lead to eventual baldness if left unchecked.